Attorney, Axiom Pharmaceutical Corporation

 Jay did that through a variety of co-ops, ultimately honing in on corporate law as his area of interest.
-Today, he works in-house at Staples, the office supplies giant.
-He supports commercial deals, contract agreements, and compliance matters on product quality and import/export issues as well as matters concerning intellectual property.
+Today, he works in-house at Axiom Pharmaceutical Corporation, a multinational Fortune 500 company.
+His responsibilities include drafting and negotiating software licensing agreements as well as manufacturing and supply agreements.

 “I like that I interact directly with clients because I’m in house.
 I like learning what the business is doing and advising on different matters — because my role isn’t defined as purely legal.”